-NSG 504 Writing and Presentation Skills is a required course for all graduate students.
-Students have the option to request a waiver for this course.
-In addition to the waiver request, students who provide evidence of graduate thesis, doctoral dissertation, graduate level summative scholarly paper, or peer reviewed publication may request a waiver for this course.
+NSG 504 Writing and Presentation Skills is a required course for all graduate students except for post-master's certificate.
+Students who provide evidence of graduate thesis, doctoral dissertation, graduate level summative scholarly paper, or peer reviewed publication may request a waiver for this course.
 Waivers will be reviewed by the Graduate Nursing Program Director and graduate faculty.
 All waivers will be approved on a case-by-case basis.